redis/redis-doc/topics/modules-api-ref.md

 Create a new timer that will fire after `period` milliseconds, and will call the specified function using `data` as argument.
 The returned timer ID can be used to get information from the timer or to stop it before it fires.
+Note that for the common use case of a repeating timer (Re-registration of the timer inside the RedisModuleTimerProc callback) it matters when this API is called:
+If it is called at the beginning of 'callback' it means the event will triggered every 'period'.
+If it is called at the end of 'callback' it means there will 'period' milliseconds gaps between events.
+(If the time it takes to execute 'callback' is negligible the two statements above mean the same)

 ## `RedisModule_StopTimer`